jayinc/docs/content/slu-examples/example-configuration/_index.md

 <table>
 <tr>
 <td width="66%">
-<p>Finding a piece of information on a complex website can be tricky.
+<p>Users not finding a piece of information on a complex website is a common UX frustration.
 This example demonstrates how a voice FAQ service can make your site easier to navigate.</p>
 <p>Supports utterances such as
 <ul>
 <li><i>what is your email address</i></li>